nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 _________________________________
 ```

-{{box op="start" cssClass="boxed warningBox"}}
-**Warning!**
+>**Warning!**
+>

-When setting personal events to repeat, do take note that the personal event needs to contain a deadline before it cn be repeated.
+>When setting personal events to repeat, do take note that the personal event needs to contain a deadline before it cn be repeated.
 Use the dateline command to provide a deadline to personal events that you want to repeat, but does not have a deadline.
-{{box op="end"}}

 Examples: